forwards/website_source/content/edu/chicago.md

 ### Lead Instructors

-Stephanie Kirmer and Angela Li of R-Ladies Chicago will be co-teaching the workshop.
+Stephanie Kirmer and Angela Li of R-Ladies Chicago co-taught the workshop.
 [Stephanie](https://skirmer.github.io/) is a Senior Data Scientist at [Uptake](https://www.uptake.com/) and [Angela](https://angela-li.github.io/) is the R Spatial Advocate at the [Center for Spatial Data Science](https://spatial.uchicago.edu).

-Our helpers are Katherine Simeon, Ola Giwa, and Nicole Burke from R-Ladies Chicago - thank you for your time!
+Our helpers were Katherine Simeon, Ola Giwa, and Nicole Burke from R-Ladies Chicago - thank you for your time!

 ### Code of Conduct